Back to: ASP.NET Core Web API Tutorials

 { "Logging": { "LogLevel": { "Default": "Information", "Microsoft.AspNetCore": "Warning" } }, "AllowedHosts": "*", "ConnectionStrings": { "DefaultConnection": "Server=LAPTOP-6P5NK25R\\SQLSERVER2022DEV;Database=MinimalAPIDB;Trusted_Connection=True;TrustServerCertificate=True;" } }

-Modify the EmployeeService to Use Entity Framework Core
+Modify EmployeeRepository to Use EF Core

-using Microsoft.EntityFrameworkCore; namespace MinimalAPIDemo.Models { public class EmployeeService : IEmployeeService { private readonly ApplicationDbContext _context; public EmployeeService(ApplicationDbContext context) { _context = context; } public async Task<IEnumerable<Employee>> GetAllEmployeesAsync() { return await _context.Employees.ToListAsync(); } public async Task<Employee> GetEmployeeByIdAsync(int id) { return await _context.Employees.FindAsync(id); } public async Task<Employee> AddEmployeeAsync(Employee newEmployee) { _context.Employees.Add(newEmployee); await _context.SaveChangesAsync(); return newEmployee; } public async Task<Employee> UpdateEmployeeAsync(int id, Employee updatedEmployee) { var employee = await _context.Employees.FindAsync(id); if (employee == null) return null; employee.Name = updatedEmployee.Name; employee.Position = updatedEmployee.Position; employee.Salary = updatedEmployee.Salary; await _context.SaveChangesAsync(); return employee; } public async Task<bool> DeleteEmployeeAsync(int id) { var employee = await _context.Employees.FindAsync(id); if (employee == null) return false; _context.Employees.Remove(employee); await _context.SaveChangesAsync(); return true; } } }
+using Microsoft.EntityFrameworkCore; namespace MinimalAPIDemo.Models { public class EmployeeRepository : IEmployeeRepository { private readonly ApplicationDbContext _context; public EmployeeRepository(ApplicationDbContext context) { _context = context; } public async Task<List<Employee>> GetAllEmployeesAsync() { return await _context.Employees.ToListAsync(); } public async Task<Employee?> GetEmployeeByIdAsync(int id) { return await _context.Employees.FindAsync(id); } public async Task<Employee> AddEmployeeAsync(Employee newEmployee) { _context.Employees.Add(newEmployee); await _context.SaveChangesAsync(); return newEmployee; } public async Task<Employee?> UpdateEmployeeAsync(int id, Employee updatedEmployee) { var employee = await _context.Employees.FindAsync(id); if (employee == null) return null; employee.Name = updatedEmployee.Name; employee.Position = updatedEmployee.Position; employee.Salary = updatedEmployee.Salary; await _context.SaveChangesAsync(); return employee; } public async Task<bool> DeleteEmployeeAsync(int id) { var employee = await _context.Employees.FindAsync(id); if (employee == null) return false; _context.Employees.Remove(employee); await _context.SaveChangesAsync(); return true; } } }

 Add Migrations and Update Database:

-In the next article, I will discuss How to implement Endpoint Filters in ASP.NET Core Minimal API with Examples.
+In the next article, I will discuss how to implement Endpoint Filters in ASP.NET Core Minimal API with Examples.
 In this article, I explain ASP.NET Core Minimal API using Entity Framework Core (EF Core) with Examples.
 I hope you enjoy this article, ASP.NET Core Minimal API using Entity Framework Core (EF Core).